 Last changed on

-Schools: Madison West '22, Swarthmore College '26 (econ/math), judging for Strath Haven now.
+Madison West '22, Swarthmore College '25 (econ/math), judging for Strath Haven now.

-TL;DR: Standard flow judge.
+TL;DR: I was a circuit debater in high school, but I haven't debated for 3 years.
+I know how to flow rounds, but I find that teams have the most success with me when they debate flay.
 Tech over truth but I admire appeals to truth when done well.
 Proud hack for evidence ethics.
 Below are some areas where I may deviate from circuit norms.

 - Fairness > Education > Winning.
 Anything you do that is discriminatory will get you dropped and get your speaks tanked.
 PLEASE READ THIS ARTICLE.